 (if ya’ll are reading this can i have 3 minutes for an interview?
 I’ll make the drive and pay for everything.
 No?
 Well damn)

 Billie Eilish: WHEN WE FALL ASLEEP, WHERE DO WE GO?

 Prior to this album I had listened to a total of 0 minutes of Billie.
 I had seen clips and saw her episode of “Billie Eilish Reacts to Teens Reacting to Billie Eilish”.
 Even then, I never listened to a full song.
-Full disclosure, I wasn’t exactly… sober while I listened to it. (oh you thought I meant alcohol?
-Cmon, i’m not that irresponsible) I don’t think you have to be high to enjoy this album whatsoever.
-But boy oh boy did it help.
 I had no expectations because I didn’t know what to expect.
 And goddamn Billie made an amazing album.
 Not a single bad song on this album.
 Such a solid piece of work.
 I can honestly say I think Billie might have the best voice I’ve ever heard because it feels so effortless.
-And the funky beats, instrumentals, and transitions worked so well and made sense.
+The funky beats, instrumentals, and transitions worked so well and made sense.
 This album definitely made me a fan.

 Well… I think I’m done rambling.
 Thank you for once again reading absolutely nonsense.
 Hopefully I post an interview (hopefully podcast) soon.